maxtuzz/iAM/README.md

 * Share external session lists between team members.
 * High customizability in how sessions lists are formatted.

+#### Soon to come ...
+* Add default user (at the moment you can specify this in config.json).
+* Remove commands for groups and specific sessions in list.
+* Format command to relieve identification inconsistencies in manually generated session lists.

 ## Simple Use-Case

 I am given a task to do a simple application upgrade of ‘graduate search’ app on astwebrttst01.its.auckland.ac.nz.
 I have never utilized this server before, as such I will have to add it to my SSH list.